YogirajT/rustnet/README.md

 |  |  | matrix.rs | Test code |

 ## Architecture

 * m = sample size
+* 784 = number of pixels in a 28x28 image flattened in a 1 dimentional array

 ```
            OPERATION           DATA DIMENSIONS   WEIGHTS(N)